graphpql/graphpinator/docs/examples/HelloWorld.md

 # Hello World

+This example serves as a simple tutorial on how to create a simple type and what must be done for request execution.

+## Introduction

 In this example, we define our simple schema and execute one request on it - all in five simple steps.

 ## First step - define our types